 Starring: Jackie Chan, Dave Franco, Kumail Nanjiani, Justin Theroux, Fred Armison, Zach Woods, Abbi Jacobson, Michael Peña, Olivia Munn, Ali Wong, Charlyne Yi, Constance Wu, Randall Park, Retta

 In an attempt to capitalise on the overwhelming success of The Lego Movie in 2014, Warner Animation Group released two new Lego movies in 2017, The Lego Ninjago Movie joining The Lego Batman Movie on the calendar.
-This marked the only year WAG would release 2 films in the same 12 month period, Ninjago becoming an experiment that ultimately didn’t pay off.
+This marked the only year WAG would release 2 films in the same 12 month period until 2021 (which only occurred as a result of release delays caused by the closures of cinemas), Ninjago becoming an experiment that ultimately didn’t pay off.

 Recommended for you: Every Dreamworks Animation Movie Ranked